 A good understanding of the nature of sin begins with this very simple idea: Sin is binary in its nature.
 We typically think of sin as an action.
 And it can be that – eventually, as we will see.

 But, it is also important to understand that sin, before it finds any expression in our actions, is an internalized value.
 As we have previously noted, it is a deeply placed motive within us which drives us to do what we want to do.
-We have previously referred to this motive as being that of Self-determination.
+We have previously referred to this motive as being Self-determination.

 So, an act of sin is just the visible expression of this inner value or motive.
 Thus, the act of sin is the “visible tree,” but the sin value embedded in the heart (the character essence) is the “invisible root” of it all.
 This is that intrinsic instinct which exists on the subconscious level.
 The New Testament writer described this inner sin motive, the desire to be self-directed, as “the law of sin in my members.”
 (Ref.
 Romans 7:23 NKJV)